f5devcentral/f5-agility-labs-cert/docs/class2/modules/module01.rst

 | 10.1.20.13  | 80               |
 +-------------+------------------+

-1. As you enter each IP address and port combination hit **Add** button
+2. As you enter each IP address and port combination hit **Add** button

-c.
+a.
 When you have complete your pool configuration, hit the **Finished** button

 .. image:: /_static/101/image17.png